fbpx

 1. Your child lacks empathy

 Bullies lack empathy for others.
 This is regardless of whether they are children or adults.
 Bullies will enjoy other’s pain and even lack sympathy.
 They do not put themselves in the other person’s shoes.
-For example, if your child laughs at other kids’ failure or disabled people then that should tell you there is a bigger problem.
+For example, if your child laughs at other kids’ failures or disabled people then that should tell you there is a bigger problem.

 Given the rise of bullying cases, as a parent one needs to be vigilant with their child’s behaviour.
 Nevertheless, most behavioural problems can be resolved early on before they build up to bigger issues.
-Further, bullying stems from issues like lack of self-esteem, need to fit in or environmental influence.
+Further, bullying stems from issues like lack of self-esteem, the need to fit in or environmental influence.
 Solving the underlying problem would reduce cases of bullying.

 Here are 7 Ways For Adults To Heal From Childhood Bullying